sam81/pychoacoustics/pychoacoustics/doc/engine.rst

-  Multiple Constants Odd One Out                      No         No                 No PEST                                                Yes        Yes                Yes PSI                                                 No         No                 No Transformed Up/Down                                 Yes        Yes                Yes Transformed Up/Down Interleaved                     Yes        Yes                Yes UML                                                 No         No                 No Weighted Up/Down                                    Yes        Yes                Yes Weighted Up/Down Interleaved                        Yes        Yes                Yes
+  Multiple Constants Odd One Out                      No         No                 No PEST                                                Yes        Yes                Yes PSI                                                 No         No                 No Transformed Up-Down                                 Yes        Yes                Yes Transformed Up-Down Interleaved                     Yes        Yes                Yes UML                                                 No         No                 No Weighted Up-Down                                    Yes        Yes                Yes Weighted Up-Down Interleaved                        Yes        Yes                Yes
   ==================================================  ========== ================== =======

 .. _sec-tabular-results-files: